 Danube Day 2019

-This year, Bavarians will be celebrating on Danube Day (29th June) in close partnership with their Austrian neighbours.
-The festivities will be taking place at the “Haus am Strom” in Untergriesbach – right near the Austro-German border in Jochenstein (a short journey from Passau).
+This year, Bavarians celebrated Danube Day (29th June) in close partnership with their Austrian neighbours at the “Haus am Strom” in Untergriesbach – right near the Austro-German border in Jochenstein (a short journey from Passau).

 Baden-Württembergers on the other hand, are planning an Aktionsnachmittag zum Thema Donau – an afternoon of Danube-related activities for kids.
 This will include handicraft workshops with kids, and book-reading sessions focusing on the Danube as well as its rich variety of flora and fauna.
 Furthermore, they aim to create their very own 'Danube fish tank' (built inside a shoe box) and a 'raft' (comprised of recycled wine corks)!
 The Danube Day festivities for Baden-Württemberg will take place at the Stadtbücherei in Neu-Ulm, on 27th June from 4-6pm.

-Some additional details regarding the programme for Danube Day afternoon in both Bavaria and Baden-Württemberg will be made available soon.
-Check back here, or pay a visit to the Twitter accounts of either Lebensministerium Bayern or Ulm's Donaubüro.
+For additional details regarding the ongoing programmes for Danube Day in both Bavaria and Baden-Württemberg, check back here, or pay a visit to the Twitter accounts of either Lebensministerium Bayern or Ulm's Donaubüro.

 Danube Day 2018

 In 2018, Bavarians got active over two days of festivities including a mass litter-pick in Neuburg, a mass river swim at Ingolstadt and accessible tours of the floodplain forest at Schloss Grünau.
 Environment Minister Huber also signed a declaration to create a human-free Danube island as a 'paradise' for birds.